Chat with us, powered by LiveChat

 Sensors must be able to communicate via a wired or wireless communication network.
 Wireless systems reduce the cost and complexity of installation using over-the-air communications.

-Consider the type of device you want to use, such as a phone, tablet, or PC.
-The locations and number of sites and vessels monitored.
-Whether employees are working at the plant or remotely.
+Consider the type of device you want to use—phone, tablet, or PC?
+How many locations or number of sites and vessels will be monitored?
+Will employees be working at the plant or remotely?

 • Directly into a PLC or HMI